bigbridge-nl/product-import/doc/design-considerations.md

 * based on sku
 * based on sku (on conflict, add a serial number).

-### Quote input

-The reason for not quoting all input is speed.
-The little quoting I currently do already takes up 5% of import time.
-This is because it occurs in the innermost loop of the import.

-I quote input only when necessary, that is, for input of string content.
-All other content is checked by the validator and cannot corrupt the database.

 ### Names and ids

 For imports and exports it is customary to use human readable names for attributes. "visibility" for example is exported by Magento's exporter as "Catalog, Search".
 The internal value is 4.